Overpayment of Unemployment Benefits

 Appeals and Waivers

-Instructions on how to appeal will be listed on your State Unemployment Website.
-You may be able to file an appeal online, by fax, mail, and in-person or on the phone.
-Here's more on how to file an unemployment appeal.
+Instructions on filing an unemployment benefits appeal will be listed on your state's unemployment website.
+You may be able to file an appeal online, by fax, by mail, in person, or by phone.

-This is general information on unemployment overpayment, unemployment compensation, and benefits.
-Contact your State Unemployment Office for a determination on your specific circumstances and how overpayment is handled your state.
-State laws vary.
+State unemployment laws contain general and state-specific information on unemployment overpayment, unemployment compensation, and benefits.
+Contact your state unemployment office for a determination of your specific circumstances and clarification about how overpayment is handled in your state.
+Remember that state laws vary.